 4. Choose pieces that have multiple looks or purposes

-If it is possible, buy clothing that can create various looks or have numerous functions.
+Your minimalist travel clothes should create various looks or have numerous functions.

 And I also travel with a sarong, which I use as a swimsuit coverup, a skirt, and a scarf.
 Sometimes I might even use it as a towel to dry off or a beach towel for suntanning on the beach.